-- Food holder has screw on lid that seals the food
+- The food holder has a screw-on lid that seals the food

-- Transparent holder allows you to see the food level
+- A transparent holder allows you to see the food level

-- Two type of tunnels for easier or harder challenge
+- Two types of tunnels for easier or harder challenge

 - The base is stable if a cat wants to tip the unit over

-- As any feeder with gravity system, this unit does not keep your cat from eating more than recommended food if you keep it filled (if used as a daily feeder).
+- As with any feeder with a gravity system, this unit does not keep your cat from eating more than recommended food if you keep it filled (if used as a daily feeder).